aadilhasan/react-ctx-store/README.md

 # react-ctx-store

-> A small react-context wrapper, which makes context more performent, scalable and easy to use, scalable and easy to use for large projects.
+> A React context wrapper, which makes context more performant, scalable and easy to use.

 ## Why?